 This was used as the Finishing Room during the studio’s heyday; the superheated Drying Room was behind the door at the back.
 The filing cabinets were put here later.
 The condition of the roof is not much better here than in the Casting Room.

 A future post about “life at the Cybis studio” will include photographs of some of these rooms in their original condition as well as the public rooms as they were in 2019.
 Most of those had been turned into impromptu display spaces for the lucky sculptures that thus escaped the ravages of the circa-2000s workrooms.

 The disposal of all of the molds, plus the liquidation of whatever finished items remained in the building in mid-2019, appears to put a ‘button’ on the story of the Cybis porcelain studio.
 (I have heard through a secondhand source that some items were “sent to a place in New York City” but whether that “place” was a retailer, an auction house, or a collector is not known and probably will never be.)
-The auction house in Philadelphia (Kamelot) has already sold all but a few of the items that were consigned to them.
-Some of the items from those auction lots have already appeared on eBay; the winning bidder on many other lots was the Museum of American Porcelain Art in Ohio, which is still in the process of cataloging them.
+The auction house in Philadelphia (Kamelot) sold all of the items that were consigned to them.
+Some of the items from those auction lots subsequently appeared on eBay; the winning bidder on most of the other lots was the Museum of American Porcelain Art in Ohio, which is in the process of cataloging them.